-The parameter belongs to the functions in the Switching > L2-Redundancy menu.
+The parameter belongs to the L2-Redundancy functions.
+See the Switching > L2-Redundancy dialog.

 Displays if the Auto-Disable function is activated/deactivated for the adjacent parameter.

 The Auto-Disable function for the adjacent parameters is active.

 The Auto-Disable function disables and, when applicable, enables the relevant port again if the monitored parameters are exceeded.